imwanu/imwanu/README.md

 🌱 I’m currently looking for an **internship** where I can apply what I’ve learned and continue to grow through hands-on experience.
 📫 Feel free to reach out via email: **elsiechang0204@gmail.com**

-🦜 Fun fact: I have **4 adorable parrots**, and they’re basically part of my brainstorming team 🧠✨
+🦜 I have **4 adorable parrots**, and they’re basically part of my brainstorming team 🧠✨
 🎵 In my spare time, I enjoy playing the **piano**, learning **guitar**, and making music—it helps me think creatively even in tech!

-🚀 My goal is to become a smart manufacturing engineer who bridges the gap between technology and real-world solutions.
-Thanks for stopping by! 💡
+🚀 I'm looking for an internship! thanks💡

 .